A quick TL;DR version for getting up and running with a Raspberry Pi with Raspberry Pi OS using the Lite release.

 touch /mnt/ssh

-Unmount, insert card and boot your Pi
+Unmount, insert card into the Pi and boot your Pi

 Un-mount the boot partition